Canon T2i vs Panasonic GH1

 |17.||Panasonic G1||Y||- / -||-||-||mini||2.0||-||-||-|

-Both the T2i and the GH1 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the GH1 have been discontinued, but can regularly be found used on ebay.
 The GH1 was replaced by the Panasonic GH2, while the T2i was followed by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T2i and GH1 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Panasonic GH1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T2i and the Panasonic GH1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.